rkumar/rbcurse-tutorial/md/02-setup.md

 ### Widget creation

 There are three syntaxes or ways to create widgets.
 The first that is much used in documentation and the oldest samples is the DSL approach.
-I would recommend against using the DSL approach as that may be deprecated in future releases to make the code base simpler.

 The DSL form is as follows: